dennysrmorales/coffee_cart/README.md

 ### Installing

-From coffeecart directory run python(3) manage.py createsuperuser and input credentials as asked From coffeecart directory run python(3) manage.py makemigrations From coffeecart directory run python(3) manage.py migrate
+-From coffeecart directory run python(3) manage.py createsuperuser and input credentials as asked -From coffeecart directory run python(3) manage.py makemigrations -From coffeecart directory run python(3) manage.py migrate

 ## Deployment

-From coffeecart directory run python(3) manage.py runserver Type http://localhost:8000/admin in your browser to use application and log in to your user using credentials that were made in the steps above
+-From coffeecart directory run python(3) manage.py runserver -Type http://localhost:8000/admin in your browser to use application and log in to your user using credentials that were made in the steps above

 Type http://localhost:8000/cart/ in your browser to use the application